sevar-dataset/sevar/README.md

 # SEVAR: A Stereo Event Camera Dataset for Virtual and Augmented Reality

 ## ABSTRACT:
 Event cameras, characterized by their low latency,large dynamic range, and extremely high temporal resolution, have recently received increasing attention.These features make them particularly well-suited for virtual/augmented reality (VR/AR) applications.
 To facilitate the development of three-dimensional (3D)perception and navigation algorithms in VR/AR applications using event cameras, we introduce the Stereo Event camera dataset for Virtual and Augmented Reality (SEVAR), which comprises a wide variety of head-mounted indoor sequences, including scenarios with rapid motion and a large dynamic range.
 We present the first comprehensive set of VR/AR datasets captured with an event-based stereo camera, a regular stereo camera at 30 Hz, and an inertial measurement unit at 1000 Hz.
 The camera placement, field of view (FoV), and resolution match those of the head-mounted device, such as Meta Quest Pro.
 All sensors are time-synchronized in the hardware.
 Ground truth poses captured by a motion capture system are also available for trajectory evaluation.
-The sequences include several common scenarios, and cover the spe‐cific challenges targeted by event cameras.
+The sequences include several common scenarios, and cover the specific challenges targeted by event cameras.

 ## MAIN CONTRIBUTIONS:
 *  We present the first event-based dataset explicitly designed for VR and AR scenarios in terms of camera placement, FoV angle, and resolution.